the-hideout/.github/profile/README.md

 All our contributors strive to abide by the following decree:

-- ❤️ Opensource - Everything for this project aims to be opensource for all
+- ❤️ Open source - Everything for this project aims to be open source for all
 - 💸 Free!
 That means no ads and no paywalls... ever!
 - 🚀 Highly performant and distributed - No one owner, no one server, distributed infrastructure that is highly performant and available
 - 📚 Documented - Every project should be documented and easy to understand